donald-f-ferguson/e1006s18/index.md

 layout: default
 ---

-# Introduction to Computing for Engineers and Computer Scientists
+# E1006I - Introduction to Computing for Engineers and Computer Scientists

+This git
 Text can be **bold**, _italic_, or ~~strikethrough~~.

 [Link to another page](index2).